 Some manufacturers may be tempted to pursue low-cost injection moulding which can result in a relatively high degree of material flaws as a result.

-Unlike other manufacturers, Zeramex implants only use sintered and BIO-HIP alumina-toughened zirconia in a precise manufacturing processes of cold isostatic pressing, followed by machining, post compaction and additional grinding, entirely developed and completed in-house.
+Unlike other manufacturers, Zeramex implants only use sintered and BIO-HIP alumina-toughened zirconia in a precise manufacturing processes of hot isostatic pressing, followed by machining, post compaction and additional grinding, entirely developed and completed in-house.
 These processes have been developed and refined over many years.
 Thus, it is possible to guarantee the maximum strength and precision required.
 Additional quality controls such as post-manufacturing scanning of every component is also part of this exacting process to ensure clinical predictability and favourable long-term results.